Most interesting landmarks of Micronesia

 Micronesia consists of a huge number of scattered, small islands.
 Many are low lying atolls, but several islands offer true mountain scenery and are covered with rainforest.
 In Northern Mariana Islands are located several exotic volcanoes which are covered with lush, primeval forest.

 Besides the interesting natural scenery the islands of Micronesia offer amazing array of archaeological monuments.
 These paradise-like islands have experienced fierce battles and cruelty against the prisoners of war during the Second World War and the most intense nuclear bombing after the war.

 The highlights of Micronesia are:

 - Ecosystems.
-Some ecosystems in Micronesia have no analogues.
-The small Jellyfish Lake might contain up to 31 millions of endemic jellyfish, the largest molluscs in the world form dense colonies in Kanton and Orona Lagoons and mountaintops of some islands are covered with the lower elevation cloud forest in the world.
+Some ecosystems in Micronesia have no analogs.
+The small Jellyfish Lake might contain up to 31 millions of endemic jellyfish, the largest mollusks in the world form dense colonies in Kanton and Orona Lagoons and mountaintops of some islands are covered with the lower elevation cloud forest in the world.

 Countries and territories of Micronesia

 - Federated States of Micronesia

 - Marshall Islands

 Featured: Rai of Yap – the stone money